After uncertainty, Caldwell to hold runoff election in City Council race

 Even though McGee was the top vote-getter, city code states, “Members of the Caldwell city council shall be elected by a majority of the qualified electors as established by the Idaho Code,” causing some question as to whether there should be a runoff election.

-At issue is whether a “majority” of votes is required for a candidate to be declared the winner of an election in Caldwell.
+At issue is whether a “majority” of votes means “the highest number of votes” or “more than 50% of the votes.”

-Caldwell’s ordinance also references a section of state code, “The City Council does, by this action, find that the citizens of Caldwell would be best served by providing for the election of Council persons by designated Council seats pursuant to Idaho Code Section 50-707.”
+The Canyon County Elections Office initially indicated that no runoff was required based on Idaho Code 50-412, which states, “the candidate with the highest number of votes shall be declared elected.”

-Section 50-707 states only: “ASSIGNMENT OF COUNCIL SEATS.
-Any city, by ordinance, may assign a number to each council seat.
-Upon the adoption of such an ordinance, and at least one hundred twenty (120) days prior to the next general election, the city clerk shall assign a number for each council seat.
-Any candidate seeking election to the council shall file for one (1) of the assigned council seats.”
+“This is consistent with 30 years of practice in Caldwell City Council races where no candidate received more than 50% of the votes cast,” according to a press release sent by the city Friday afternoon.
+“Caldwell has understood the language of City Code 2-01-03, which refers to ‘a majority’ being required for election to the Caldwell City Council, to mean the candidate with the most votes.”

 Comments